theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 There are only four real active members as of now, yet it feels great to have a tight-knit tribe with whom I feel a lot less lonely and lost in this often-times overwhelming endeavour.

-I'm excited to see the community grow and contribute to it in ways I can. :)
+I'm excited to see the community grow and contribute to it in ways I can.

+By the way, did I say I'm participating in my first hackathon this weekend? :)